GemHunt/CoinSorter/scripts/readme.md

-This is getting pretty out of date.
+This folder is getting pretty out of date.